tekknolagi/tekknolagi.github.com/_posts/2018-12-21-bytecode-interpreters.md

    Lit 2)`, it might see the add rule, recursively evaluate the arguments, add them together, and then package that result in the appropriate value type.
 * *Bytecode* interpreters don't work on the AST directly.
-They work on preprocessed ASTs.
+They work on bytecode, which is a transformation of the AST into a more linear form.
 This simplifies the execution model and can produce impressive speed wins.
 A program like `Add(Lit 1, Lit 2)` might be bytecode compiled into the following bytecode:

   ```
   PUSH 1